Package 'tinyplot'

 args

-Additional arguments to be passed to fun
+List of additional arguments to be passed to fun.

 n